 - All students who state they will not return to school shall be promptly withdrawn; - All students who state they will return must: - 1.
 Attend class within five (5) calendar days of the violation; - 2.
-File an appeal within five (5) calendar days of the violation; - 3.
-Have perfect attendance while the appeal is pending; and - Any student who has promised to return to school, but who does not return within five (5) calendar days of the violation shall be withdrawn from all courses and dismissed from school.
+File an appeal within five (5) calendar days after the date of violation; - 3.
+Have perfect attendance while the appeal is pending.

+Failure to comply with one or more of the requirements listed above will result in the student being withdrawn from all courses and dismissed from school.